CGLab-GIST/imperfect-image-space-cv-supp/README.md

-# Interactive Viewer for Imperfect Image-Space Control Variates for Monte Carlo Rendering
+Please open the "index.html" file where you can navigate full-resolution results used in our submission, Imperfect Image-Space Control Variates for Monte Carlo Rendering

-## License

-All codes for the interactive viewer are licensed under the MIT License.
-Please see the [LICENSE](LICENSE) file for more details.

-## Credits